TRENDING

 Wike commends quality, speed of Abuja projects, says satellite towns must feel impact of development

-Daily Post about 6 hours 3 mins read
+Daily Post 20 days 3 mins read

 Federal Capital Territory (FCT) Minister, Barr.
 Nyesom Wike, on Wednesday expressed satisfaction with the pace and quality of ongoing infrastructure projects across Abuja, declaring that the Tinubu administration was committed to opening up satellite communities through massive road construction.